SEND Provision

 Parents/Carers in Partnership

-We actively encourage parents/ carers to maintain regular contact with school so that our partnership can be effective and productive.
-Every student referred to Student Support will have an allocated key worker, one of our Student Support Officers, who will be the main point of contact between parents/carers and Student Support.
-Parents/Carers are involved at every stage of the support process: from consent to an initial assessment to applying for an Education and Health Care Plan.
+We actively encourage parents/carers to maintain regular contact with school so that our partnership can be effective and productive.
+Every student referred to Student Support will have an allocated key worker, one of our Learning Mentors, who will be the main point of contact between parents/carers and Student Support.

 Transition and Induction

 All prospective Year 7 students are visited in their primary school by a member of Student Support, or the wider pastoral team and primary school teachers are consulted.
-Where there is a known learning need and/or disability a meeting will be arranged with the parents/carers and SENCO to agree a transition plan.
+If there is a known learning need then a further meeting with a member of the Student Support team can be organised to ensure a smooth transition.
 Where appropriate, additional familiarisation visits will be arranged and preparation for independent travel training for home to school travel can be explored.

 A similar process will be offered to students transferring to Carre’s at different entry points.
 Students joining the Sleaford Joint Sixth Form are asked to complete a SEND transition form to ensure that the school is aware of their needs and their usual way of working.